neuralmagic/deepsparse/src/deepsparse/yolov8/README.md

 > "Ultralytics YOLOv8, developed by Ultralytics, is a cutting-edge, state-of-the-art (SOTA) model that builds upon
 > the success of previous YOLO versions and introduces new features and improvements to further boost performance
 > and flexibility.
 YOLOv8 is designed to be fast, accurate, and easy to use, making it an excellent choice for a wide
-> range of object detection, image segmentation and image classification tasks."
+> range of object detection, image segmentation, and image classification tasks."
 This integration allows for leveraging the DeepSparse Engine to run the sparsified YOLOv8 inference with GPU-class performance directly on the CPU.

 The DeepSparse Engine is taking advantage of sparsity within neural networks to